EPPlusSoftware/EPPlus.Sample.NetCore/15-ChartsAndThemes/Readme.md

 ﻿# 15 - Chart Styling and Themes
-Demonstrates how to use chart styling and themes
+Demonstrates how to use various types of charts, chart styling and themes

 ### [ChartsAndThemes.cs](ChartsAndThemes.cs)